No knead pizza dough is a recipe you’ll save forever because it gives you great pizza dough results with a seriously minimum amount of effort!

 This post may contain Amazon affiliate links for your convenience, at no added cost to you.

 With this no knead pizza dough recipe, you’ll never have to buy dough ever again.
-It only takes minutes to prepare and tastes so much better than anything you’ll buy.
+It only takes minutes to prepare, and tastes so much better than anything you’ll find at a store or shop.

 This is my copycat recipe from a local LA restaurant with truffled creme fraiche, brie, mushrooms and arugula on the pizza!
 It’s so good, you’ll be making it on repeat as others who have tried it.

-When I first shared this recipe, I had joined the Food Bloggers of Los Angeles group where many of the members were complaining about their mothers’ cooking skills, or lack thereof.
+When I first shared this recipe, I had joined the Food Bloggers of Los Angeles group where many of the members shared stories of their mothers’ cooking skills, or lack thereof.
+When one was asked what her mother used to make for dinner, she responded, “reservations”.

 My mother’s stuffed artichokes (taught to her by her mother).